Michael Sockin, the University of Texas at Austin, and Markus K. Brunnermeier and Wei Xiong, Princeton University and NBER

 China's economic model involves active government intervention in financial markets.
 It relaxes/tightens market regulations and even directs asset trading with the objective to maintain market stability.
 Sockin, Brunnermeier, and Xiong develop a theoretical framework that anchors government intervention on a mission to prevent market breakdown and the explosion of volatility caused by the reluctance of short-term investors to trade against noise traders when the risk of trading against them is sufficiently large.
 In the presence of realistic information frictions about unobservable asset fundamentals, their framework shows that the government can alter market dynamics by making noise in its intervention program an additional factor driving asset prices, and can divert investor attention toward acquiring information about this noise rather than fundamentals.
 Through this latter channel, the widely-adopted objective of government intervention to reduce asset price volatility may exacerbate, rather than improve, the information efficiency of asset prices.

-Nina Boyarchenko and Matthew C. Plosser, Federal Reserve Bank of New York, and Valentin Haddad, University of California, Los Angeles and NBER
+Nina Boyarchenko and Matthew C. Plosser, Federal Reserve Bank of New York, and Valentin Haddad, the University of California at Los Angeles and NBER

 Boyarchenko, Haddad, and Plosser discover a novel monetary policy shock that has a widespread impact on aggregate financial conditions and market confidence.
 The shock can be summarized by the response of long-horizon yields to FOMC announcements; not only is it orthogonal to changes in the near-term path of policy rates, but it also explains more than half of the abnormal variation in the yield curve on announcement days.
 The researchers find that their shock is positively related to changes in real interest rates and market volatility, and negatively related to market returns and mortgage issuance, consistent with policy announcements affecting market confidence.
 The results demonstrate that Federal Reserve pronouncements influence markets independent of changes in the stance of conventional monetary policy.

-Tano Santos, Columbia University and NBER, and Pietro Veronesi, University of Chicago and NBER
+Tano Santos, Columbia University and NBER, and Pietro Veronesi, the University of Chicago and NBER

 Many stylized facts of leverage, trading, and asset prices follow from a frictionless general equilibrium model that features agents' heterogeneity in endowments and habit preferences.
 Santos and Veronesi's model predicts that aggregate debt increases in good times when stock prices are high, return volatility is low, and levered agents enjoy a "consumption boom."
 Their model is consistent with poorer agents borrowing more and with recent evidence on intermediaries' leverage being a priced factor of asset returns.
 In crisis times, levered agents strongly deleverage by "fire selling" their risky assets as asset prices drop.
 Yet, consistent with the data, their debt-to-wealth ratios increase because their wealth decline faster due to higher discount rates.